EURO GOVT-Spanish yields rise as Moody's downgrades regions

 * Bund futures rebound after last week's losses

-LONDON, Oct 23 Spanish government bond prices fell on Tuesday after Moody's downgraded five of the country's regions, with appetite for high-yielding assets also taking a hit from weaker than expected corporate earnings.
+LONDON, Oct 23 Spanish bond prices fell on Tuesday after Moody's downgraded five of the country's regions including economically important but deeply indebted Catalonia, while safe-haven German bonds gained.

-Comments by European Central Bank policymaker Yves Mersch that the bank's new bond-buying programme was subject to "risk management" and was limited in time also reminded markets many aspects of the programme are unclear.

-The activation of ECB debt purchases is seen as a powerful tool to ease the impact the euro zone crisis has had on countries such as Spain, but Madrid has to ask for a bailout first - a move it is currently hesitating to make.

 They included the northern region of Catalonia, which accounts for a fifth of Spain's economic output but is all but shut out of international markets, forcing it to request a state lifeline of just over 5 billion euros.